LamakerOfficial/help-center/_posts/minecraft/general/2021-11-19-Uploading-downloading-your-world-files.md

 9. Your world folder should be downloaded!

-> Note: If you are using Spigot or any of its forks, you should also have the `world_nether` and `world_the_end` folders.
+> If you are using Spigot or any of its forks, you should also have the `world_nether` and `world_the_end` folders.
 These are also your world files so make sure to download them alongside `world`.

-> Note: You can also use [SFTP](https://help.falixnodes.net/falix/general/sftp/)!
+> You can also use [SFTP](https://help.falixnodes.net/falix/general/sftp/)!

 </div>